We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

-- Choose the shares you want to buy
+- Choose the shares you want to buy: Do you want to buy Australian shares, global shares, dividend-paying or penny stocks?

 As the name suggests, shares or stocks represent a "share" of a company.
 When you buy a share, you own a small part of a company.
 The price of your stock rises if the company is doing well and falls if it underperforms.

-You make money from stocks the same as you would any other product – by buying when the price is low and selling when it's high.
-The difference will be your profit or loss.
+You make money from stocks the same as you would any other product – by selling for a higher price than what you initially paid.
+The difference between the buy and sell price will be your profit or loss.

 To buy and sell shares, you'll need to sign up with a stockbroker.
 You have two main options here – you can buy shares online using a share trading platform or use a full-service broker.

-Take a look at some of the top online trading platforms in Australia in the table below.
-Depending on what you're after, it may save money to use more than one platform, for example, one for Australian shares and the other for another market such as US stocks or forex.
+Take a look at Australian online trading platforms in the table below.
+Depending on what you're after, it may save money to use more than one platform, for example, one for Australian shares and the other for another market such as US or UK stocks.

-There are plenty of other factors you'll need to take into account, so check out our guide to choosing the best online share trading platform for more details.
+There are plenty of factors you'll need to take into account when choosing a broker, so check out our guide to choosing the best online share trading platform for more details.

 How to buy shares without a broker

-You may not realise it but share trading platforms are technically online brokers – only without the personal interaction.
+Just to clear up any confusion, share trading platforms are technically brokers – only without the personal interaction.
 If you're looking to buy shares online, you can use the table above to compare apps.

-There are a few ways you can buy shares without a broker:
+However, there are also a few ways you can buy shares without a broker at all:

-Managed funds.
+- Managed funds.
 You access shares without a broker by investing in a managed fund or your superannuation.
-These are funds that typically hold multiple company stocks which are selected by a fund manager.
-They’re a good option if you’d prefer an expert to help you choose.
+These funds typically hold multiple company stocks which are selected by a fund manager.

-Share purchase plan (SPP).
-Sometimes companies raise extra capital by selling new shares, typically at a discounted price.
-In most cases you apply to invest in an SPP directly through the company itself.
+- Share purchase plan (SPP).
+Sometimes companies raise extra capital by selling new shares via an off-market share purchase plan.
+Typically, you invest in an SPP directly through the company itself.

 To sign up to a broker in Australia, you’ll need to be at least 18 years old and an Australian resident.